enonic/app-modelstudio/README.md

-# app-devstudio
+# Model Studio for Enonic XP
-Developer Studio for Enonic XP
+UI tool for building codeless schemas in Enonic XP